-Last Updated on 5 meses by Try Plain Jane
+Last Updated on 8 meses by Plain Jane

 We’re sure you already know about CBD (cannabidiol) oil, but how about CBD topicals?
 You heard us correctly.
 Instead of reaching for your usual skin care solutions, you could head to the shop and pick up some CBD body butter.
 Once you’ve got that, why not supplement it with a soothing CBD salve?